d3a-n/pear/README.md

 4. Connection process:

-    - **If connecting: Pear will automatically find the nearest Project Tox node and query KadNode for your peer.**
+    - **If connecting: Pear will prompt you to enter a username and connect o a peer.
+(UPCOMING)**
-    - **If hosting: Pear will encrypt and store your connection info in the DHT.**
+    - **If hosting: Pear will encrypt and store your connection info in a STUN server, and when retrieved will ask permission to decrypt.
+(UPCOMING)**

 5. Start chatting securely.